-- a) A blanket guarantee of all liabilities of the commercial banks was issued in December 1992 to ease conditions for the banks' short-term financing.
-At the same time a "Bank Support Board" was created to consider possible applications by the banks for support. - b) The shareholders in the privately owned medium-sized Gota Bank were not protected when the government took over ownership of the bank for the price of one krona (25 cents) in the autumn of 1992.
+- b) The shareholders in the privately owned medium sized Gota Bank were not protected when the government took over ownership of the bank for the price of one Krona (25 cents) in the fall of 1992.
 The government recapitalized the bank soon thereafter and the state became the owner.
-No large bank was nationalized, however. - c) The relatively large majority state-owned Nordbanken was divided into a "good bank" and a "bad bank" during the fall of 1992.
-The "bad bank," Securum, became a separate company on 1 January 1993 with the objective of unwinding the non-performing assets of Nordbanken.
-Securum as well as Nordbanken received capital from the state and the sound part of Nordbanken became fully stateowned.
-A similar arrangement was made for the smaller Gota Bank, then also state-owned.
-The two state-owned banks were later merged, as were the two "bad banks."
+No large bank was nationalized, however. - c) The relatively large majority state-owned Nordbanken was divided up into a "good bank and a "bad bank" during the fall of 1992 and the "bad bank", Securum, became a separate company on January 1, 1993 with the objective of unwinding the non-performing assets of Nordbanken.
+Securum as well as Nordbanken received capital from the state and the sound part of Nordbanken became fully state-owned.
+A similar arrangement was made for the smaller Gotabanken, then also state-owned.
+The two state-owned banks were later merged as were the two "bad banks."

-Nordbanken and the dominating large, privately owned banks recovered quickly in 1993 once the blanket guarantee was issued and economic conditions improved after the krona was allowed to float in November 1992.
-The krona depreciated substantially and interest rates fell.
+Not only Nordbanken but the dominating large, privately owned banks recovered quickly in 1993 once the blanket guarantee was issued and economic conditions improved after the Krona was allowed to float in November 1992.
+The Krona depreciated substantially and interest rates fell.
 Nordbanken would certainly not have survived without the recapitalization.
-It is unclear whether all the privately owned large banks would have survived without the blanket guarantee of their liabilities.
+It is less clear whether all the privately owned large banks would have survived without the blanket guarantee of their liabilities.
 Macey (1999) argues that owners and creditors of banks were unnecessarily strongly protected in the sense that a systemic crisis could have been avoided with less drastic measures.

 The general description of the different measures listed above is not sufficient to evaluate the costs and benefits of the approach.
-In particular, the conditions associated with the separation of Nordbanken into a "good" and a "bad" bank affected the outcome, as did the blanket guarantee of banks' creditors.
-Next, we discuss how the costs of the mentioned measures depend on coverage of protection, valuation, and selection of assets transferred to a "bad bank."
-We also include a comparison of the objectives of "bad banks" and regular banks.
+In particular, the conditions associated with the separation of Nordbanken into a "good" and a "bad" bank affected the outcome as did the blanket guarantee of banks' creditors.
+In the following we discuss how the costs of the mentioned measures depend on coverage of protection, valuation and selection of assets transferred to a "bad bank", as well as on the objectives of the latter relative to the objectives of a regular bank.

-5.2 The blanket guarantee, shareholders' losses, and risk-taking
+5.2 The blanket guarantee, shareholders' losses and risk-taking

-There is little doubt that the Swedish banks before the crisis were considered protected in the sense that most creditors were deemed safe although there was no explicit deposit insurance system.
-The banks had been controlled tightly until the mid 1980s and were treated like public utilities.
-As a result, the banks preferred cheap loan financing and capital was kept low.
-Under these conditions, the competition among banks leaned toward volume competition, since the cost of funding depended little on risk-taking.
-There are numerous anecdotes from the period before the crisis about incentives.
-Credit officers focusing on volume of loans to win trips to exotic locations is one example.
+There is little doubt that the Swedish banks before the crisis were considered protected in the sense that most creditors were considered safe although there was no explicit deposit insurance system.
+The banks had been tightly controlled until the mid-1980s and treated like public utilities.
+As a result the banks preferred cheap loan financing and capital was kept low.
+Under these conditions the competition among banks tended towards volume competition, since the cost of funding depended very little on risk-taking.
+There are numerous anecdotes from the period before the crisis about, for example, incentives for credit officers to focus on volume of loans in order to win trips to exotic locations.
 Thus, the so-called moral hazard effects of explicit and implicit protection of banks' creditors are likely to have played a role in Swedish banks before the crisis.

 The blanket guarantee that was issued in 1992 confirmed the protection of creditors even beyond expectations.
 The guarantee is likely to have created lasting expectations of creditor protection.
-The formal abolishment of the guarantee after the crisis was not likely to have affected expectations substantially, since a guarantee can be re-introduced easily as soon as it is deemed necessary.
+The formal abolishment of the guarantee after the crisis was not likely to have affected expectations substantially, since a guarantee can be re-introduced very easily as soon as a it is deemed necessary.

 The guarantee also protected shareholders indirectly.
 The banks' costs of funding were lowered to the benefit of shareholders.
-As a result, share prices of the banks increased immediately and continued to rise dramatically during 1993.
+As a result share prices of the banks increased immediately and continued to rise dramatically during 1993.